site15/my-dashboard/DEVELOPMENT_PATTERNS.md

 - Define form fields as constants in services
 - Implement form submission with proper error handling
 - Use UntypedFormGroup for flexible form structures
-- Implement form validation directly in form components
+- Implement form validation through FormHandlerService for consistency
-- Use specialized form handling functions for validation and error processing
+- Use service-based composition for reusable form functionality
+- Reference FORM_HANDLER_SERVICE_GUIDE.md for implementation details

 ### Routing Pattern
 - Use AnalogJS file-based routing with `routeMeta` for guard configuration